kharizzakaye/projects-directory/README.md

 - [Typing Game](https://github.com/kharizzakaye/Typing-Game) - A typing game created using Python 3.

 ## U <a id="u"></a>
-- [Shortly](https://github.com/kharizzakaye/URL-Shortening-Landing-Page) - A responsive URL Shortening landing page.
+- [UI Components - shadcn/ui](https://github.com/kharizzakaye/shadcn-ui-components) - A collection of UI components - created using Next.js, Tailwind, shadcn/ui, Formik and Yup.

 ## V <a id="v"></a>
 - [Veterinary Appointment](https://github.com/kharizzakaye/veterinary-appointment) - Built using React and Tailwind CSS.